hdfiresky/Dramaverse/backend.md

 ```

 ### `server.js`
 This is the main server file that ties everything together.
-It now includes a secure CORS configuration for both Express and Socket.IO.
+It has been updated to read the `JWT_SECRET` from environment variables, which is a best practice for production.

 ```javascript
 const express = require('express');